sohelamin/crud-generator/README.md

 ## Installation
 Open your terminal(CLI), go to the root directory of your Laravel project, then follow the following procedure.

+For Laravel >= 5.5 you need to follow these steps

+1. Run
+    ```
+    composer require appzcoder/crud-generator --dev
+    ```

+2. Publish vendor files of this package.
+    ```
+    php artisan vendor:publish --provider="Appzcoder\CrudGenerator\CrudGeneratorServiceProvider"
+    ```

+For Laravel < 5.5 you need to follow these steps

 1. Run
     ```
     composer require appzcoder/crud-generator --dev
     ```
 2. Since the package is only use in local developmnet, add the provider in app/Providers/AppServiceProvider.php.
     ```php